January 2020

 WHAT IS DOWN?

 Down is the soft layer of feathers closest to a bird’s skin.
-It is a small miracle of nature.
-Lightweight, with high "bulk", it offers outstanding thermal insulation and so "is promoted as a fluffy insulation used in both trendy outdoor wear, such as puffer vests, to luxury homewares like duvets and pillows".
+It is a minor miracle of nature.
+Lightweight, with high "bulk", offers outstanding thermal insulation and so "is promoted as a fluffy insulation used in trendy outdoor wear, such as puffer vests, to luxury homewares like duvets and pillows".
 (Four Paws)

 CERTIFIED DOWN